Corneal Collagen Cross-Linking for Keratoconus

 Your Optometrist Prepares You for CXL

 A few steps need to be taken before you undergo corneal collagen cross-linking.
-Dr. Moshe Mendelson and Dr. Jackson Lau can assess whether you are a candidate and get you ready for the surgical procedure.
+Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng can assess whether you are a candidate and get you ready for the surgical procedure.

 1) We’ll Evaluate If You Need CXL